 Differences Between Formula E and Formula One

-A surprising dilemma with the two vehicle requirement to make it through a race is the effect of an early collision.
+A surprising dilemma with the two-vehicle required to make it through a race is the effect of an early collision.
 If the first vehicle is involved in a collision large enough to break off the front or rear aerodynamic wings then the team may decide to end the race.
 They know that their second vehicle will not make it through the remaining race and their first car will be bleeding its lap time in the condition it is in.

 Formula E Test Car Debut

 I find it very interesting to see the initial test car debut taking its first lap.
 This was done before the start of season one and was the defining portion of the Formula E vehicle standardization to provide a level playing field as well as an enjoyable sporting event.
 The racecar was debuted with 25 percent of the power and torque compared to the final race-ready version.

 Just like Formula 1 the vehicles used in Formula E are well-defined body as a standard.
 Each electric vehicle needed to have a single motor, inverter, battery and a 4 gear transmission.
 This was the original stipulations at the very start of Formula E.

 Now after two full years of races some of the restrictions have been lifted to encourage the development of different electric powertrain configurations.
 There are eight manufacturers involved which have taken different approaches toward improvements and configuration changes.

 Some of these changes include the number of gears in the transmission, whether changing to two gears or to a six gear transmission.
 The addition of a second electric motor with a two gear transmission is a particularly interesting configuration.
 Another direction was to focus on placement and orientation of existing components to improve efficiency and cornering due to a slightly lower center of gravity.